 Finally, when stacking the layers, you alternate them as well… So after you frost the cake and when you cut a slice, it looks like a checkerboard!
 (If you’re a visual person like me, check out this picture!)

-So for now, I’m sticking with much simpler cakes… Like this Healthy Orange Bundt Cake!
+So for now, I’m sticking with much simpler cakes… Like this healthy orange bundt cake!
 One batter, one cake pan, no layers to assemble.
 Much more manageable!
-Even so, it still looks beautiful in its own right and tastes even better, despite containing no refined flour or sugar and just 123 calories!
+Even so, it still looks beautiful in its own right — and tastes even better!
+So much sweet, bright, citrusy fruit flavor.

-Let’s talk about how to make this healthy orange bundt cake—entirely from scratch!
+Let’s talk about what you’ll need to make this healthy orange bundt cake — entirely from scratch!

 You’ll round out the rest of the fruit flavor with freshly squeezed orange juice.
 It doesn’t add as strong of a taste as the zest, but it’s still necessary for both flavor and texture!
 The acid in the orange juice reacts with the baking soda, which helps your healthy bundt cake rise and helps with the tender texture.

-And yes—even with just 1 tablespoon of butter, this healthy bundt cake is still extremely moist and tender!
+And yes — even with just 1 tablespoon of butter, this healthy bundt cake is still extremely moist and tender!
 Can you guess why?
 If you’ve been around my blog before, I’m sure you can… It’s because you’ll stir Greek yogurt into the batter!
-Greek yogurt adds the same moisture as extra butter or oil for a fraction of the calories, and it gives your orange bundt cake a protein boost too!
+Greek yogurt adds the same moisture as extra butter or oil for a fraction of the calories, and it gives your orange bundt cake a protein boost too.
+(It’s one of my trusty “go to” ingredients in my healthy baking recipes!)

-Before spreading your batter into your bundt pan (I use this one!), remember to generously coat your bundt pan with cooking spray.
-Because bundt pans have lots of nooks and crannies, until traditional round cake pans, it’s easier for the batter to stick… So you want to be generous with that cooking spray to ensure your cake slides right out when you invert the pan.
+Before spreading the batter into your bundt pan (I use this one!), remember to generously coat your bundt pan with cooking spray.
+Because bundt pans have lots of nooks and crannies, until traditional round cake pans, it’s much easier for the batter to stick to them… So you want to be generous with that cooking spray to ensure your cake slides right out when you invert the pan.
 If you have cooking spray with flour, that’s even better!

 Then all that’s left to do is to cut a slice and enjoy!
 And when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
-(That guarantees I’ll see your picture! ?)
-I’d love to see your orange bundt cake!
+(That guarantees I’ll see your picture! 🙂 ) I’d love to see your healthy orange bundt cake!

 - 3 ¾ cups (450g) white whole wheat flour or gluten-free* flour (measured like this)